thkukuk/tiu/README.md

 System accounts can only be created with systemd-sysusers (sysusers.d.5).
 They will be created during the next boot after an update.

-This means, that the update-image is not allowed to have files owned by a new user.
-Best is, if all files are owned by root.
+This means, that the image is not allowed to have files owned by a new user.
+Best if all files are only owned by root.

-Since files in /var or /run are not packaged in the image, but created by systemd-tmpfiles (tmpfiles.d.5) during the next reboot, they can be owned by a different system user than root.
+Since files in `/var` or `/run` are not packaged in the image, but created by systemd-tmpfiles (tmpfiles.d.5) during the next reboot, they can be owned by a different system user than root.